-16. Complimentary Tickets -- Participating schools will be issued ten (10) complimentary tickets to each principal to be used for supervision purposes.
-In addition, each head varsity coach who makes the 2011-12 tournament may request by writing or telephoning the CIAC a pass for his personal use throughout the tournament.

-- 17. All schools that do not qualify for the Tournament are required to submit a penalty report form for each game played in or out-of-state by February 28, 2012.
+- 16. Complimentary Tickets Participating schools will be issued ten (10) complimentary tickets to each principal to be used for supervision purposes.
+In addition, each head varsity ice hockey coach who makes the 2013-14 tournament may request in writing only a pass for use throughout the tournament. - 17.
+All schools that do not qualify for the tournament are required to submit a penalty report form for each game played (home or away) in or out-of-state by March 4, 2014.
 Failure to turn in penalty report forms may lead to a school being placed on probation for the following season.
-Report forms must be sent to CIAC, 30 Realty Drive, Cheshire, CT 06410. - 18.
-According to CIAC regulations, commercially manufactured throat guards designed specifically for ice hockey, are required equipment for all players, including goaltenders, during the regular season and tournament play.
+Report forms must be sent to CIAC, 30 Realty Drive, Cheshire, CT 06410.

+- 18. According to CIAC regulations, commercially manufactured throat guards designed specifically for ice hockey, are required equipment for all players, including goaltenders, during the regular season and tournament play.
 Any player who, after being warned, fails to wear a throat guard, shall receive a misconduct penalty.
 Such penalty shall be reported to the CIAC on the penalty report form.
-(CIAC regulation 3-4-1)

-19. Canceled Games/Forfeits

-Member schools will be required to submit regular season schedules for all sports controlled by CIAC in which member schools participate.
-Determination of forfeitures will be based on this schedule.
+(CIAC regulation 3-4-1) - 19.
+Canceled Games / Forfeits Member schools will be required to submit regular season schedules for all sports controlled by CIAC in which member schools participate.
+Determination of forfeiture will be based on this schedule.